Nasdanika-Templates/drawio-site/README.md

 * ``html``
 * ``text``

-You can add support for more formats, e.g. [Asciidoc](https://docs.asciidoctor.org/asciidoc/latest/) using [AsciidoctorJ](https://github.com/asciidoctor/asciidoctorj) - see "Adding support for documentation format" below.
+You can add support for more formats, e.g. [Asciidoc](https://docs.asciidoctor.org/asciidoc/latest/) using [AsciidoctorJ](https://github.com/asciidoctor/asciidoctorj) or create a template engine documentation format - [Apache FreeMarker](https://freemarker.apache.org/) or [Mustache](https://github.com/spullara/mustache.java).
+See "Adding support for documentation format" below.

 You may reference an external documentation resources with ``doc-ref`` property - this how it is done for the diagram root (click on the diagram canvas and then on "Edit Data" button in the right panel).
 Documentation reference is a URL resolved relative to the diagram file location.

 If you use ``doc-ref`` property, the documentation format is inferred from the extension.
 You may override the inferred value using ``doc-format`` property.

+You can use property interpolation in documentation - ``${<property name>}`` text would be replaced with the property value.
+This feature can be used in conjunction with ``-p`` and ``-P`` options of the [drawio](https://docs.nasdanika.org/nsd-cli/nsd/drawio/index.html) command.

 ### Title